Virginia is for lovers, but it’s easy to love because the state is blessed with an abundance of natural beauty.

 There are also over 500 miles of hiking trails in Shenandoah National Park!
 There are some amazing short hikes under 2 miles, like the Blackrock Summit and Dark Hollow Falls.

-Medium-length hikes in Shenandoah include routes to Jones Run Falls, Lewis Falls, South River Falls, Doyles River Falls, and Chimney Rock.
+Medium-length hikes in Shenandoah National Park include routes to Jones Run Falls, Lewis Falls, South River Falls, Doyles River Falls, and Chimney Rock.

 It has some awesome historic lodges, and many locations perfect for spending a night or two in the wild. –by Jonathon Engels; featured photo of the 20-Minute Cliff BRP Overlook by Bret Love & Mary Gabbett